adambiltcliffe/codex/readme.md

 State trigger (> Two-step)

 Temporary detection by tower on own turn
-Requirement to have tech buildings/unlocked specs to play units
+Requirement to have tech buildings to play units

 Avoid leaking minor information when workering
 Codex and tech phase